Tulsa Community College

 Storage:

-It shall be the responsibility of each department to develop a plan for storage of their records.
+It shall be the responsibility of each department to develop a plan for the storage of their records.
 If records are set to be destroyed, then the Records Management Coordinator will take charge of the records and have them moved to the Northeast Campus warehouse to await destruction.

 Ownership: